Feeder (band): Side By Side and Generation Freakshow (2011–2012)

-All Bright Electric and Tallulah (2015–2021)
+All Bright Electric and Tallulah (2016–2021)

-In March 2015 Grant revealed that "there will be a new Feeder record next year".

-In January 2016, the band posted photos of themselves recording in Grant's home studio, 'The Treehouse'.
-On 29 January 2016 Feeder announced their only UK festival appearance of the year, headlining the Big Top stage at the Isle of Wight Festival in June.
-On 25 February, the band posted on their Facebook page a photo of a CD-R bearing their name in marker pen.

-On 23 March, Feeder announced on their Facebook page that they would headline Loopallu Festival in Ullapool, Scotland on Friday 30 September as well as a picture of Grant performing on guitar at the tree house as the band continued to record their ninth studio album.

-On 15 June the band announced that the album would be titled All Bright Electric.
-The lead single, "Universe of Life" was released on the same day.
-The album was released on 7 October 2016.
+On 15 June the band released "Universe of Life", the lead single for All Bright Electric, which was released on 7 October 2016.
 This was followed on 26 August by the single "Eskimo", along with its music video.
 Both singles were released free for people who pre-ordered the album.
-After the band completed their UK tour between September and October 2016, All Bright Electric saw Feeder return to the top 10 of the album chart after an eight-year absence, before releasing as a streaming single "Another Day on Earth" from the album, and later releasing a video for the song.
+After the band completed their UK tour between September and October 2016, All Bright Electric saw Feeder return to the top 10 of the album chart after an eight-year absence.

 In July 2017, the band announced the compilation The Best of Feeder, featuring all the previous singles from the band's career, as well a mini-album of new material within called Arrow.
 Its lead single, "Figure You Out", was released on 20 July 2017.
 The compilation later charted at No. 10 on the albums chart, giving Feeder their second album to chart in the upper tier in less than a calendar year.